 Janie T. Carnock

 Janie Tankard Carnock is a policy analyst with the Education Policy program at New America.
 She is a member of the Dual Language Learner National Work Group.
-Her work addresses policies and practices related to multilingualism, immigration, English proficiency, and educational equity.
-Her writing has appeared in The Hechinger Report, Univision, Education Post, The Washington Monthly, Real Clear Education, The 74, Sojourners, Pacific Standard, and elsewhere.
-Before joining New America, she taught second grade in Baltimore City.
-Around half of her students spoke Spanish at home.
+Her work addresses policies and practices related to bilingual education, English language proficiency, and educational equity.
+Her writing has appeared in CNN, The Hechinger Report, Univision, Education Post, The 74, Sojourners, and elsewhere.
+Before joining New America, she taught second grade in Baltimore City, where around half of her students spoke Spanish at home.

-Carnock graduated from Harvard University with a bachelor's degree in English and secondary field in government.
-She also holds a master's degree in education from Johns Hopkins University.
+Carnock holds a bachelor's degree from Harvard University and a master's degree in education from Johns Hopkins University.

 You can email Janie here.

-Amaya Garcia is a senior researcher with the Education Policy program at New America.
-A member of the Dual Language Learners National Work Group, she provides analysis on policies and programs related to dual language education, bilingual teacher preparation and early education.
+Amaya Garcia is deputy director for English learner education with the Education Policy program at New America.
+She provides analysis on policies and programs related to bilingual teacher preparation and career pathways, bilingual education, English language proficiency and early education.
 Prior to joining New America, Garcia was a policy analyst at the DC State Board of Education and a research associate at the American Institutes of Research.
 Previously she worked in a variety of research labs conducting studies on topics including school finance, reading comprehension, infant learning and memory and early language development.
 She holds a master’s degree in public policy from the University of Maryland-College Park, a master’s degree in cognitive studies in education from Teachers College, Columbia University, and a bachelor’s degree in English and psychology from the University of Iowa.

 You can email Amaya here.